stitchdata/docs/_destinations/bigquery/guides/bigquery-apply-table-partitioning-clustering.md

             FROM rep_sales.orders
       ```

-  - title: "Drop the original table and rename the copy"
+  - title: "Drop the original table and rename the temporary table"
     anchor: "drop-original-and-rename"
     content: |
-      As BigQuery doesn't support renaming tables, you'll have to drop the original table and then copy the temporary table into its place.

       1. To drop the original table, run the following from the BigQuery Web UI:

           ```sql
           DROP TABLE rep_sales.orders
           ```
-      2. Copy the table via the Web UI.
-See [BigQuery's documentation](https://cloud.google.com/bigquery/docs/managing-tables#copying_a_single_source_table){:target="new"} for additional instructions.

-         In the Copy Table dialog, define the fields as follows:

-         - **Destination dataset**: Use the original dataset name.
-In this example, that's `rep_sales`.
-         - **Destination table**: Use the original table name.
-In this example, that's `orders`.

-         After you've copied the table, move onto the next step.
+          You can also rename it and keep it as a backup.
-      3. To drop the temporary table, run the following from the BigQuery Web UI:
+      2. To rename the temporary table, run the following from the BigQuery Web UI:

           ```sql
-          DROP TABLE rep_sales.orders_tmp
+          ALTER TABLE rep_sales.orders_tmp
+          RENAME TO orders
           ```

   - title: "Unpause Stitch integrations"